 Raising teenagers is hard—exhausting, bone-wearying, mentally-draining hard.
 But there is always a silver lining.
 You have to admit: there are things about adolescents that are just easier than when they were small.
 Of course, we the editorial staff at Your Teen loved every minute with our little ones—our sticky, messy, needy little ones—but c’mon.
+We confess: There are plenty of things we don’t miss.

 What We Don’t Miss About Small Children: